uwescience/raco/README.md

 # Authors and contract information

-Raco's authors include Bill Howe, Andrew Whitaker, and Daniel Halperin at the University of Washington.
+Raco's authors include Bill Howe, Andrew Whitaker, Daniel Halperin, and Brandon Myers at the University of Washington.
 Contact us at <raco@cs.washington.edu>.